Christianity in Cornwall: East Cornwall

 St German's Priory was built over a Saxon building which was the cathedral of the Bishops of Cornwall.
 The monastery was reorganised by the Bishop of Exeter between 1161 and 1184 as an Augustinian priory and the new church was built on a grand scale, with two western towers and a nave of 102 ft.

 At St Stephens by Launceston the parish church, dedicated to St Stephen, is on the northern outskirts of the town of Launceston.
 The church was built in the early 13th century after Launceston Priory moved from this site into the valley near the castle.
 (The name of Launceston belonged originally to the monastery and town here, but was transferred to the town of Dunheved.)
+Although the priory was dissolved in 1539, it was one of three earlier Cornish monastic sites (the others being at Bodmin and St Germans) to appear in King Henry VIII's 1540 proposals to establish a new cathedral for Cornwall.
+None of these proposals succeeded, and the buildings at Launceston were gradually robbed of stone and materials and levelled with extra soil until nothing was visible.

 It was formerly believed that a monastery existed on the site of Tintagel Castle but modern discoveries have refuted this.
 There was, however, a pre-Conquest monastery at Minster near Boscastle.

 At St Endellion the church is a rare example of a collegiate church not abolished at the Reformation.